 port = 8000 # Your port number from your icecast2 settings

-mountPoint = url:8000 # Omit the ‘/’ before ‘stream’ in Darkice “stream.mp3” for example
+mountPoint = stream # Omit the ‘/’ before ‘stream’ in Darkice “stream.mp3” for example

-name = your stream name # Name of account
+name = stream # Name of account

-public = yes
+public = yes`

 Save the file.